taimos/alexa-vui-generator/README.md

 `options` is an object which configures the generation of the language model

-* `intentCreators` is a function or an array of functions that return a Promise resolving to a list of intents as expected by the Alexa Skill Builder
+* `intentCreators` is a function or an array of functions that return a Promise resolving to a list of intents as expected by the Alexa Skill Builder.
-* `typeCreators` is a function or an array of functions that return a Promise resolving to a list of types as expected by the Alexa Skill Builder
+* `typeCreators` is a function or an array of functions that return a Promise resolving to a list of types as expected by the Alexa Skill Builder.
 * `invocation` is a string that denotes the invocation name of the skill
 * `postProcessor` is an optional function with one argument to post process the generated VUI

-`locale` is the locale that is generated and denotes the file name. (models/{locale}.json)
+`locale` is the locale that is generated and denotes the file name. (models/{locale}.json).
+It is forwarded to the generator functions as the first argument.

 ### Using intents.yaml